mdavidson9/docs.balsamiq.com/content/google-drive/wireframes/intro.md

 There are two ways to create a new Balsamiq Wireframes project in Google Drive.

-1. You can click **"New > Balsamiq Wireframes Project"** from the Google Drive file list as shown above.
+1. You can click **"New > Balsamiq Wireframes"** from the Google Drive file list as shown above.

 ![](//media.balsamiq.com/img/support/docs/gdrive/wireframes/createmenu.png)